jialuechen/pytca/README.md

 </div>

-pytca is a Python package for transaction cost analysis in financial markets, supporting both stock and forex data at the tick level.
+PyTCA is a Python package for transaction cost analysis in financial markets, supporting both stock and forex data at the tick level.

 ## Features